nats-io/nats-architecture-and-design/spec/connection.md

 3. Client sends [CONNECT][CONNECT] json.
 4. Clients and Server start to exchange PING/PONG messages to detect if the connection is alive.

-**Note** Server can send subsequent [INFO][INFO] on a ongoing connection.
+**Note** If clients sets `protocol` field in [Connect][Connect] to equal or greater than 1, Server can send subsequent [INFO][INFO] on a ongoing connection.
-Client needs to handle them approprietly and update server lists and server info.
+Client needs to handle them appropriately and update server lists and server info.

 #### Auth flow
 TODO